TheKarmicChaos/KCBot/README.md

 * Also open the file named "names.json" and list all ID/name pairs you wish to replace in the training data.
 Occurances of these IDs in the dataset will be replaced by the corresponding string listed in this file.
 All @mentions, #channel mentions, @role mentions, etc not listed here will instead be completely deleted from the data.
 * Add your bot to your discord server and run scrape.py to have it collect data.
 * Run trainer.py and monitor its progress over a few weeks. loss should get closer to 0 each epoch if the training is going well.
 You can use chat.py to test checkpoints by giving them an input to respond to.
+* Run chat.py whenever you want the bot to be active!

 ## __Required package installations:__